mtmotyka/workly-client/README.md

 ### Live preview

-You can see our progress here: https://workly.mikovsky-cloud.com/ (hosted by netlify at https://worklypl.netlify.app/, but we need the same domain as server to bypass CORS)
+You can see our progress here: https://workly.mikovskycloud.com/ (hosted by netlify with custom domain)

 **Currently working functionalities**
 - Register (at /register)